 Students wishing to push themselves in the sciences have many opportunities to do so through both advanced coursework and individual study.
 Some examples:

 - We offer advanced Level II courses in Biology, Chemistry and Physics.
 Since students may double up in science, it is possible to take more than one of these.

 - Our three-year Science Research and Design program enables 10th -12th grade students to understand the nature of science as a dynamic, changing field rather than a static body of knowledge.
 This highly selective program culminates in an original research project, either in-house or with an external mentor, and a scientific article that is published in Proceedings of the Berkeley Carroll Independent Research Conference, the program’s peer-reviewed journal.
 Each student in the program also presents at the school’s Science Research Conference held in the spring.

 - Taking full advantage of the Beta Lab, we offer a rigorous course in Engineering, a hands-on class that emphasizes application of scientific principles to real world problems.

 - Berkeley Carroll’s math curriculum supports students through Multivariable Calculus and beyond.

-- Students in Computer Science develop programming skills through individual projects scaled to push their own knowledge bases.
-Those seeking advanced coursework in Computer Science may take Linux Operating System Design & Development, in which each student builds a custom operating system from the Kernel level, include a networking stack, file system management and graphical user environments (GUI) utilizing GNOME and KDE.
+Students in Computer Science develop programming skills through individual projects scaled to push their own knowledge bases.
+Those seeking advanced coursework in Computer Science have two options.
+One is Narrative Game Design, which focuses on combining the many disciplines of game design in order to create engaging, creative experiences for users.
+The other is Linux Operating System Design & Development, in which each student builds a custom operating system from the Kernel level, include a networking stack, file system management and graphical user environments (GUI) utilizing GNOME and KDE.